 - Slateville Farm in Granville, NY

 Or, would you like to pick your own produce straight from the field?
-Stop by Gardenworks Farm to enjoy their “Pick Your Own Healthcare” experience!
+Stop by Taste and See at Gardenworks Farm to enjoy their “You Pick” experience!

 Of course, many Washington County producers go above and beyond to provide fresh, organic produce to communities outside our county, all the way to New York City!
-Explore other local farmers markets carrying Washington County products:
+You can find Washington County products at other regional markets, including:

 - Glens Falls Farmers Market